Budibase/website/content/blog/no-code-tools/index.md

 I would like to point out, no-code tools can get you far, and in some cases, the entire way.
 But please do not dispel the importance of code.
 For now, there are still a lot of areas of building web apps, websites, and databases which require coding, and possibly a developer.

 Thankfully, proper documentation can help empower users to learn snippets of code, which will open a technical world of possibilities.
 And, in most cases, coding is not the hard part.
 Understanding logic and how a web app or membership site is connected/works is the toughest part, and unavoidable in even no-code tools.
 If you can conquer this, then a little bit of code won't stop you.

+## What can you build with a no-code platform?

+No-code platforms allow you to build almost anything you can imagine.
+Sites, online stores, databases, forms, apps, and payment processing.
+You can even use no-code platforms to connect apps that don’t talk to each other.

+The bigger question is, what should you build with a no-code platform?

+With no-code, you usually sacrifice a bit of flexibility to get a much higher development speed.
+Thus, sometimes you won’t have premade components for your exact needs, and that’s when a bit of coding is a good idea.

+The amazing part is that most no-code platforms allow you to extend them.
+For example, you can create Budibase plugins to add new data sources and components.
+So instead of building the entire platform, you just create these missing pieces.

+## What is a no-code database?

+A no-code database allows you to create and manage databases even if you don’t know how to code.

+A key component of apps (whether coded or no-code) is how they store and process data.
+Usually, databases are made to be used via a command line or a programming language.

+If you are using a no-code tool, you might want to discover how to create a database without code as well.

+Usually, no-code tools provide their own pairing no code database, or integrations to other databases.
+So you can use them with visual interfaces.

+Another option is to use an external no-code database, such as Airtable, Xano, Supabase, or even Google Sheets.
+They allow you to create cloud-based data storage, and you can access them directly or use them in your apps with other no-code platforms.

 ## Bonus: No-code communities